 |FA:||FFA Bob Milward and Jim Campbell, 1983|

-|Shared By:||Peter Spindloe on Jan 20, 2007|
+|Shared By:||Peter Spindloe on Jan 20, 2007 with 1 Suggestions|

 p2.
 Step out left from the belay and climb the clean corner or undercling a crack a little further left (both seem to be graded the same, but left feels easier).
 A few blocky sections then lead to a perfect belay ledge.

 p3.
 This 5.9 pitch is awkward and strenuous, starting with a solid couple of layback moves into a flaring crack.
 After a few moves in the crack you can move onto the left wall and pass tough moves with good protection.
 Traverse far left under the roof and across a steep gully to a bolted belay.

 p4.
 The long crux pitch starts with an intimidating corner.
 Three small nuts can be placed to protect this corner -- take your time and place them well.
 The difficulty eases and then gradually ratchets back up as you work up a steepening corner to a 10a mantle crux.
 Climb ten more feet past the crux to a very cool belay.
 I've done this route twice a group of three and this belay is tight for two, but possible if no one minds getting cozy.

 p5.
 This pitch can be linked with the previous one.
 It's short but burly.
 Three cams (camalots 0.5, 1, and 2) are entirely sufficient for the entire pitch (so if you have just led p4 and have those pieces, keep going).